simutechphotonics/LumToGDS/README.md

 ## Running with LSF
 1. Launch Lumerical FDTD and load your .fsp file you wish to extract.
-2. In the script editor, load "LumToGDS_GUI.lsf" and click "Run".
+2. In the script editor, load `LumToGDS_GUI.lsf` and click "Run".
     - A wizard should pop up and provide you with the detected objects for confirmation
     - Follow the wizard instructions and provide the layout layer number that will be assigned to each detected object/material
     - Objects with same material will automatically use the same entry, simplifying the entry process.
     - Objects with the same material and different height will each require an entry.
 3. A command-line window should pop up.
 If the readout confirms successs GDS extraction, you can close the CMD window.
 4. Navigate to where you have saved the folder containing the LumToGDS library.
-Under the "output" folder, you should find your exported file "lumexport.gds"
+Under the `output` folder, you should find your exported file `lumexport.gds`.

 ## Running in Python
 Example available in `LumToGDS.py`.